akatsuki105/nds-docs-ja/cp15/cache.md

 Cache is enabled/controlled by Bit 2,3,12,14 in Control Register.

-Cache regions are controlled via Protection Unit (PU).
+Cache regions are controlled via Memory Protection Unit (MPU).

 Cache type can be detected via Cache Type Register.